 - GR connector

 RF connectors are both male and female.
 A male RF connector has a pin in the middle that goes into the socket of the female plug., and RFconnectors have treads to fasten the other connector for a secure connection.

 10.Wire Harness—Additional Terms

 Here are some additional custom wire harness terms to know about-

 Strain relief: Strain relief is a physical feature of electrical connectors.
 Strain relief prevents external forces from damaging the electrical connection.

-Insulation: Insulation is the protective covering over a core or strands of a wire or cable.
-It protects the wire from external damages, breakage, and wear and tear.
+Insulation: Insulation is the protective covering over a core or strands of a wire or cable, and it protects the wire from external damages, breakage, and wear and tear.

-Bellmouth: Bellmouths help cables easily go into cable ducts to prevent any damage.
-They often have screws to secure the cable in place.
-Bellmouths also protect the cable duct from damage.
+Bellmouth: Bellmouths help cables quickly go into cable ducts to prevent any damage.
+They often have screws to secure the line in place, and Bellmouths also protect the cable duct from damage.

-We hope you learned a great deal about custom wire harness.
-Now you can select the right cable and wire for your project.
-Our information will make your application a success product.
+We hope you learned a great deal about custom wire harnesses.
+Now you can select the suitable cable and wire for your project.
+Our information will make your application a successful product.
 Get in touch with us to learn how we can provide your custom cables at the best prices.
-We also assure top quality, fast turnaround, and great craftsmanship.
+We also assure top quality, fast turnaround, and excellent craftsmanship.
 Get your custom cables from us for the best results.